Skip to content

 FTC and DOJ Support Renewing and Adding Exemptions to Copyright Law for Repair Purposes

-International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. Department of Justice (DOJ) and Federal Trade Commission (FTC) submitted a joint comment to the U.S. Copyright Office in support of renewing and expanding exceptions to copyright law to facilitate the right to repair.
-An exemption currently exists, for which the Copyright Office…
+test title The U.S. Department of Justice (DOJ) and Federal Trade Commission (FTC) submitted a joint comment to the U.S. Copyright Office in support of renewing and expanding exceptions to copyright law to facilitate the right to repair.
+An exemption currently exists, for which the Copyright Office intends to recommend renewal, for access to computer…

 Read More